mozaik-association/mozaik/docs/5Marketing-emails.md

 # Email marketing
 The 'Email marketing' module offers additional functionalities to complement the Odoo standard module.
 The module enables users to manage the marketing emails of their organisation.

-The Mozaik email marketing module differs from the Odoo module by several points
+The Mozaik email marketing module differs from the Odoo standard module by several points :

 - The module leaves open the possibility to choose to include people who have an op-out communication preference on their contact's form.
 - It offers the possibility to use the distribution lists previously created in the distribution lists module in addition to the distribution lists offered by the Odoo standard.